jbiatek/BSGRulebook/dynamic.md

 - New Crisis, Destination, Quorum, Super Crisis Cards, and Loyalty cards
 - The "Scar" token, which denotes a special raider

-<p class="cylonleader">To play with Cylon Leaders, also add the Cylon Leader sheets and tokens.
+<p class="cylonleader" markdown="1">To play with Cylon Leaders, also add the Cylon Leader sheets and tokens.
 The Cylon leader will also need the "Infiltrator" card and Agenda cards.</p>

-<p class="nocylonleader">These rules are configured for play *without* a Cylon leader.</p>
+<p class="nocylonleader" markdown="1">These rules are configured for play *without* a Cylon leader.</p>

 </div>